-School of Economic Science Annual Economics Lecture, 2010
+School of Philosophy and Economic Science Annual Economics Lecture, 2010

-Ian Mason, Principal and Head of Law and Economics, School of Economic Science.
+Ian Mason, was Principal and Head of Law and Economics, School of Philosophy and Economic Science.

 You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete.
 Buckminster Fuller